-Engineers Canada will be hosting a webinar to showcase its newly published Guideline on Indigenous Consultation and Engagement.
+Engineers Canada hosted a webinar to showcase its newly published Guideline on Indigenous Consultation and Engagement.
 The guideline intends to promote meaningful engagement between engineers and Indigenous communities when it comes to engineering work.

-Join us from 12:00-1:30 pm ET on October 4, 2023 for a virtual session on, Empowering Indigenous voices in engineering: Guidance for meaningful consultation and engagement.
-The session will cover:
+From 12:00-1:30 pm ET on October 4, 2023 the engineering community gathered for a virtual session on, Empowering Indigenous voices in engineering: Guidance for meaningful consultation and engagement.

-The webinar will be moderated by Ryan Melsom, Manager, Qualifications and Canadian Engineering Qualifications Board Secretary at Engineers Canada.
+The webinar was moderated by Ryan Melsom, Manager, Qualifications and Canadian Engineering Qualifications Board Secretary at Engineers Canada.

 Connor Scheu, P.Eng.